Va. teen accused of killing mother, brother arrested at Durham Target

 Officers determined the suspect was 17-year-old Levi H. Norwood who was wanted by Fauquier County, Virginia authorities.

-Authorities say Norwood is suspected of fatally shooting his mother and his 6-year-old brother in their Virginia home.
+Authorities say Norwood is suspected of fatally shooting his mother and his 6-year-old brother in their Virginia home on Valentine’s Day.
+Norwood was not armed when he was taken into custody in Durham, officials said.

 News outlets reported that Norwood’s father found his wife and younger son dead from gunshot wounds when he returned to their Midland, Virginia, home on Friday evening.